hobbes7878/data-driven-journalism/final-project.md

 You should document the source and contents of your dataset, including a breakdown of the fields in the data.
 Document any cleaning you needed to do of the data and the steps you took to import the data into a database.

-Clearly list the questions you will ask your dataset. **This will be the most significant part of the grade for Part 2.** Come up with good, journalistic questions!
+Clearly list the questions you will ask your dataset. **This will be the most significant part of the grade for your final project.** Come up with good, journalistic questions!

 You must show evidence that you used SQL to help answer those questions.
-Your SQL code should also be written in Markdown with the correct [syntax highlighting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code), i.e., `sql`.
+Your SQL queries should be included in your diary and also written Markdown with the correct [syntax highlighting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code).
+(Hint: the syntax highlighting code is `sql`.)

 Describe in detail any other data analysis steps you take.